yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 <img src="img/call_by_reference.png" alt="call_by_reference" title="call_by_reference" width="60%">
 </p>

 > - When you declare a `non-primitive(objects) type(array, object, function, date, regx) variable` a and b, it will has own memory location and store it's own value in it, then assign b equal to a, b `doesn't have own memory` location, a and b will has same memory location, b's value `will change` when a's value changes.
-(Ref : Shallow copy)
 ```
 var a = {greeting:'Hello'};
 var b = a;